hydrobricks/hydrobricks-doc/doc/advanced.rst

    )
    glacier_evolution.compute_lookup_table(update_width=False)

 Then link the lookup table to the model.
-The glacier area is updated each October (the end of the hydrological year):
+The glacier area is updated at the provided month, for example each October 1st (the start of the hydrological year in Switzerland):

 .. code-block:: python